 Science is catching up, there is quantifiable research and a mass of reading material available on the internet.

 Research like that of Sara Lazar, a neuroscientist at Harvard Medical School.
-She has shown that meditation actually causes physiological changes in the brain.
-That many of the benefits of meditation are attributable to these changes.
-Read her article in the Washington Post.
+She has shown that meditation actually causes physiological changes in the brain, and that many of the benefits of meditation are attributable to these changes.

 One very interesting piece of research, is the effect that meditation has on those around them.
 It has been found that where there are large groups of people meditating regularly, there is a significant decrease in violence, domestic abuse, racism etc. Schools have started to introduce mindfulness instead of detention, and the results are astounding!